Paradeluxe/Praditor/README.md

 ## Annotation

+As designed and tested, there are two ways of fine-tuning Praditor:

+> For the record, I intend to provide a general idea of how you should turn up/down certain parameter(s).

+-

 > PS: I'm new to GitHub and still learning how to use it.
 Please forgive me if there is something I missed.
 Thx XD